Airbnb Inc. (ABNB) is on the roll with an average volume of 6.84M in the recent 3 months

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

 Bearing in mind the latest performance of Airbnb Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -1.70%.
-The shares increased approximately by 6.18% in the 7-day charts and went up by -16.44% in the period of the last 30 days.
-Common stock shares were lifted by -24.01% during last recorded quarter.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 2.86%.
+The shares increased approximately by 12.69% in the 7-day charts and went up by -10.18% in the period of the last 30 days.
+Common stock shares were lifted by -16.30% during last recorded quarter.